 - Topics in real analysis with an emphasis on improving calculus instruction

 - Issues relating to the structure of mathematics curricula

 - Methods and current research results for teaching mathematics

 - Use of graphing calculators and web-based software as teaching tools

 Location and Schedule

-The program meets on weekends at DePaul's Lincoln Park campus.
+Courses for this program meet at DePaul's Lincoln Park campus.
 Almost all courses offered during the academic year are scheduled over five weekend days.
+Summer courses are scheduled over a combination of weekends and weekday evenings in June and July.
+All courses consist of 31 contact hours.
 The program is designed to be completed in as few as 27 months, though it can also be completed over a longer period of time based on individual student needs.

-A limited number of Dean's Scholarships, providing 25% tuition reduction, are available to City of Chicago teachers (K-12, public and private) during the 2016-2017 academic year.
-For more information about this opportunity, please contact the Mathematics for Teaching graduate program director Jeffrey Bergen (firstname.lastname@example.org).
+A limited number of Dean's Scholarships, consisting of 25% tuition reduction, may be available for current teachers in the City of Chicago (public or private, grades K-12).
+For more information, please contact the graduate program director Yevgenia Kashina (firstname.lastname@example.org).